-Elite distance runners often use workouts known as progression runs to boost fitness, train their bodies to run faster while fatigued and speed recovery.
+One of the most basic and effective workouts in your training arsenal is the progression run.
+Elite distance runners often use progression runs to boost fitness, train their bodies to run faster while fatigued, and speed recovery.
 The workout isn’t just for elites, however; it can also be a great training tool for competitive age-group runners and recreational runners alike.
 Not only can progression runs effectively improve your race fitness without requiring additional recovery time, they can add variety to your weekly training regimen and spice up your long, slow runs.

 A progression run allows the body to thoroughly warm up at a slower pace before speeding up to a pace that requires more muscle power, greater hip extension and more agile movements.
 If you try running fast from the start of a run before your respiratory, circulatory and muscular systems can warm up, you not only run the risk of injury but you also greatly increase lactic acid production by stressing your anaerobic system too much.

 Another big benefit of inserting progression runs into your training schedule a couple of times per week is they allow you to increase your volume of up-tempo training more quickly than you would if you kept all of your recovery runs, maintenance runs and long runs at a slow, methodical pace.
-To race fast, you have to train fast, but progression runs bring on considerably less fatigue than a sustained long run at race pace or a hard track workout, and therefore require less recovery.
+To race fast, you have to train fast, but hard track workouts or sustained race-pace runs can beat you up and require several easy days between them.
+Progression runs add intensity but bring on considerably less fatigue than workouts that hit it hard from the outset, and therefore require less recovery and can be done more often.
 In fact, a light progression at the end of a recovery run can actually speed recovery from a previous day’s hard workout and give your body a better chance to absorb the harder session.

 Easy Progression Runs